thewangshu/BrainImaging/README.md

 # BrainImaging
-Course by Dr. Ayan Sengupta at IIIT Gandhinagar
+Course by Dr. Ayan Sengupta at IIT Gandhinagar